bpin007/send_Email_Every_day_nodemailer/readme.md

 ### Just for Fun 😂

 While the API serves as a humorous way to handle the situation, it also highlights the importance of feedback and communication in the hiring process.

+---

+As of today, November 29, 2024, I am currently using the API every two weeks.
+I actually got a reply from the company this time! 🤞 Hope they'll select me for the role!